Unit 3: Advanced Topics & Disease Prevention¶

 Evidence Level: Moderate (for specific outcomes); Mixed (for mortality)

-Magnesium from food: Higher dietary intake is associated with lower all-cause mortality, about 6 percent lower risk for every additional 100 mg per day from food.
-That's meaningful.
+Magnesium from food: Higher dietary intake is associated with lower all-cause mortality, about 6 percent lower risk for every additional 100 mg per day from food, which is meaningful.

 Magnesium from pills: No significant association with all-cause mortality.

-Here's the likely explanation: dietary magnesium comes packaged with other nutrients and fiber from whole foods.
-People who eat magnesium-rich foods (leafy greens, nuts, seeds, whole grains) tend to have overall healthier diets.
-The magnesium itself might not be the active ingredient; it might just be a marker of diet quality.
+It’s fair to have a “wait, what?” reaction here, because it’s the same mineral.
+The likely explanation is that dietary magnesium comes packaged with other nutrients and fiber from whole foods, and people who eat magnesium-rich foods (leafy greens, nuts, seeds, whole grains) tend to have overall healthier diets.
+In other words, the magnesium itself might not be the whole story; it may also be a marker of diet quality.

 (This is a recurring theme in supplement research, by the way.
 What works in food doesn’t always work in pill form.)